pythonindia/inpycon-blog/content/blog/2020-workshop-call-for-proposals.md

 Give your workshop a name that accurately describes the workshop's focus in regards to potential attendees.

-### Desription
+### Description

 A brief description of the workshop.
-Provide as much detail as you can guiding us through your plans for the workshop.
+Provide as much detail as you can to guide us through your plans for the workshop.
 One can provide a rough timeline if possible to explain it better.

 ### Audience Level